Haridwar hate speech controversy: Oath-taking

-Raipur Dharma Sansad
+Raipur dharma sansad

 It later transpired that a similar event was conducted at Raipur during 25-26 December 2021, organised to discuss the creation of a Hindu Rashtra.
 One speaker, a self-styled godman called Kalicharan Maharaj, declared Mahatma Gandhi a "traitor who destroyed the nation" and praised Gandhi's assassin Nathuram Godse, for which he was later arrested.
-Others urged participants to arm themselves if they desired to make India a Hindu Rashtra, claimed that tribals in the region were "being lured" into Christianity and that Muslims were "entrapping Hindu women" through what conspiracy theorists call Love jihad.
+Others urged participants to arm themselves if they desired to make India a Hindu Rashtra, claimed that tribals in the region were "being lured" into Christianity and that Muslims were "entrapping Hindu women" through what conspiracy theorists call "Love jihad".

 Reactions

 Domestic

-Video clips of the speeches which were made at the Dharma Sansad meeting went viral on social media.
+Video clips of the speeches which were made at the dharma sansad meeting went viral on social media.
 Admiral Arun Prakash, the former Chief of Naval Staff, described it as a clear threat to India's national security; former Army chief General Ved Prakash Malik agreed and urged urgent action.
 Trinamool Congress spokesperson Saket Gokhale lodged a police complaint; Indian National Congress spokesperson Shama Mohammed followed a similar course.

 Members of BJP and its supporters shared a clipped video of Muslim leader Asaduddin Owaisi to allege that he called for a genocide of Hindus, in an effort to divert attention from the Haridwar hate speeches.

 A group of 183 students and academics at the Indian Institutes of Management, Ahmedabad and Bangalore, wrote to the Prime Minister urging action.
 "Your silence, Honourable Prime Minister, emboldens the hate-filled voices and threatens the unity and integrity of our country," they wrote.

-More than 100 veterans, bureaucrats and other prominent citizens including five former chiefs of staff of the Armed Forces wrote an open letter to the President, the Prime Minister, The Chief Justice of India and others, seeking immediate action against those who made open calls for genocide of Indian muslims in Haridwar and New Delhi.
+More than 100 veterans, bureaucrats and other prominent citizens including five former chiefs of staff of the Armed Forces wrote an open letter to the President, the Prime Minister, the Chief Justice of India and others, seeking immediate action against those who made open calls for genocide of Indian Muslims in Haridwar and New Delhi.
 The letter also mentioned targeting of other minorities of India like Christians, Dalits and Sikhs.

 Senior Advocate Fali Nariman has criticised the ruling party for keeping silent and almost endorsing the hate speeches.